How long has it been since you have run a social media audit?

 The primary objective of your inaugural audit is to delineate the existing state of your social media presence and establish a benchmark for subsequent audits.
 Therefore, your audit must showcase the month, quarter, or year-over-year percentage change of different metrics.

 - Timely tracking will allow you to spot regular seasonal changes

 - It gives you a better picture of growth with time

 - Helps in making timely changes

-Step 5: Identify Your Top-performing Social Content
+Step 5: Identify Your Top-Performing Social Content

-So what’s your audience already liking?
 Is it the information-rich videos, polls, questions, chats, or memes?

 Another way to put it – which posts are helping you achieve your social media goals?